openshift/request-header-saml-service-provider/README.md

 ### Get your IdP Provided metadata

-Your IdP administrator must provide you with your IdP metadata XML file.
+If you are not using the test IdP in this project, your IdP administrator must provide you with your IdP metadata XML file.
 Information they will request from you will include but not necessarily be limited to:

 * Your `ENTITY_ID`: the location of your metadata output
 * Single Sign-On Service URL: https://SAML_PROXY_FQDN/mellon/postResponse